Congratulations to the 2023 – 2024 Big Ideas winning teams!

 The intent of the Big Ideas Program, presented by the Healthcare Innovation Lab and the Institute for Informatics, Data Science and Biostatistics (I2DB), is to support novel and innovative projects that are clinically relevant, technically feasible, and operationally sustainable.
 Annually, the program provides an opportunity for collaborative clinical, operational and research teams to develop innovations in informatics and healthcare delivery.

 Applicants may request up to $50,000 in grant funding.

-The intent of this competition is to support innovative projects that are clinically relevant, rigorously evaluated and operationally sustainable.
+The intent of the Big Ideas competition is to support innovative projects that are clinically relevant, rigorously evaluated and operationally sustainable.
 Applications should explain how their proposed project speaks to these characteristics.
 Successful proposals could, for example, reflect the following strategies: